mightyjoe781/notes/docs/mt/vpssetup.md

 make -j$(nproc)
 ````

-Note : For Postgresql Support in server, it required to be installed in the VPS beforehand.

 #### Configuration

 This is a good configuration settings for starting up a public server.
 Make changes accordingly.